-It seems like Attention Deficit Hyperactivity Disorder is much more common of a problem compared to 20 years ago.
-Or maybe it’s just that there is more known about it today, so it’s easier to distinguish a child with high energy versus a child with a behavior disorder such as ADHD.
+Attention Deficit Hyperactivity Disorder is much more well known of a pathology compared to 20 years ago.
+It is undoubtedly because there is more known about it today, so it’s easier to identify a child with high energy from a child with a behavior disorder such as ADHD.

-It is still not known what exactly causes ADHD in children or adults.
-However, genetics seems to play a role.
-Studies conducted on twins show that ADHD tends to run in families.
-Researchers are still working on which genes are the ones that cause ADHD.
-One study indicated a thinner brain tissue where the attention part of the brain is and ADHD, but the difference in thickness changed as the children grew up, and the symptoms reduced as well.
+Genetics may also play a role in ADHD as tudies conducted on twins show that ADHD tends to run in families.
+Researchers are still working on which genes are the ones that could cause Attention Deficit Hyperactivity Disorder.
+One study identified a connection between ADHD and a thinner brain tissue, a part of the brain where attention functions are.
+As the patient gets older, the thickness of the tissue changes, while the symptoms decrease.
 Additionally, researchers studied genetic duplications and deletions.
-The copy number various, also known as CNVs, were higher in people who had ADHD.
+The copy number various, also known as CNVs, were higher in people who had Attention Deficit Hyperactivity Disorder.

-As time goes on, more studies will be done on people with ADHD until more exact causes are known, which can assist in finding a cure and better prevention techniques.
+As time goes by, more studies will be done on patients with ADHD until more exact causes are known, which can assist in finding a cure and better prevention techniques.